-Written assignment deadline: Friday 24 March 2023, by 6pm via email.
+Written assignment deadline: Friday 22 March 2024, by 6pm via Google Classroom.

-3. Policy memo
+3. Policy memo 15%

 Please choose one policy problem and present points on two policy options weighing their opportunities/benefits and challenges/costs.
 One of these policies will be recommended and expanded on as the best policy option based on analysis and evidence.